officiallysingh/spring-boot-problem-handler/README.md

 }
 ```
 ### Customize or Override advices
-Any autoconfigured advice can be customized by overriding respective advices for advice and providing a different implementation.
+Any autoconfigured advice can be customized by overriding the same and providing a different implementation.
 Make sure to add annotation `@Order(Ordered.HIGHEST_PRECEDENCE)` over the class,
 It makes this handler to take precedence over the fallback advice which handles `Throwable` i.e. for all exceptions for which no `ControllerAdvice`s are defined.